beaubreedlove/FantasyFootball/rules.md

             1. Each team will have a chance to win best worst player every week.
             1. In a single week, a team's "worst player" is the active player that scores the least points on a team that fills all roster positions for that week.
             1. The best worst player award will go to the manager of the team who had the highest scoring worst player in any single week of the year.
-            1. Ties will be go to the team with the better 2nd worst player on the given week, then 3rd, 4th, and so on.
+            1. Ties will go to the team with the better 2nd worst player on the given week, then 3rd, 4th, and so on.
         1. Best worst week ($50)
             1. At the end of the year, each team's "worst week" will be defined as the week that they scored their minimum score.
             1. A manager will win best worst week if their team's worst week had a higher score than any other team.